ndsol/sfntly/README.md

 Have fun!

-There are several large binary assets that have been removed in this version.
-Please head over to https://github.com/rillig/sfntly for a richer version.
+There are several large binary assets that have been removed in this version. [github.com/rillig/sfntly](https://github.com/rillig/sfntly) is the original.
+Please refer to that for a richer version with all the assets.

 # See also